NicolasRampoldi/countries-etl/README.md

     ```bash
     python3 main.py
     ```

-2. To run the project once, execute the following command in the root folder:

-    ```bash
-    python3 main.py
-    ```
-3. To run the project periodically once per day, execute the following command in the root folder:
+2. To run the project periodically once per day, execute the following command in the root folder:

     ```bash
     python3 main.py --daily